François Genoud

-François Genoud (26 October 1915 – 30 May 1996) was a noted Swiss financier and a principal benefactor of the Nazi diaspora through the ODESSA escape network and supporter of Middle Eastern militant groups during the post-World War II 20th century.
+François Genoud (26 October 1915 – 30 May 1996) was a noted Swiss financier, Nazi sympathizer, and supporter of Middle Eastern militant groups during the post-World War II 20th century.

 In 1992, Genoud told a London newspaper "My views have not changed since I was a young man.
 Hitler was a great leader, and if he had won the war, the world would be a better place today."

-His friends included militant Carlos the Jackal, one-time Gestapo agent and Interpol head Paul Dickopf, SS general Karl Wolff, Nazi Economy Minister Hjalmar Schacht, the Grand Mufti of Jerusalem Haj Amin al-Husseini and Palestinian militant Wadie Haddad.
+His friends included militant Carlos the Jackal, one-time Gestapo agent and Interpol head Paul Dickopf, SS general Karl Wolff, Nazi Economy Minister Hjalmar Schacht and the Grand Mufti of Jerusalem Haj Amin al-Husseini.

 Early life

 Genoud was from Lausanne, Switzerland.
 He met Adolf Hitler in 1932 as a teenager in a hotel while studying in Bonn.
 He joined the pro-Nazi National Front in 1934, and two years later he travelled to Palestine where he met the Grand Mufti of Jerusalem, Amin el-Husseini.
 Working for both Swiss and German intelligence agencies, Genoud travelled extensively in the Middle East.